Still need more information?

 What is the CAS?

 CAS stands for the Credential Assembly Service and is sponsored by the Law School Admission Council (LSAC).
 As part of CAS, LSAC assembles your undergraduate academic summary, your LSAT score(s), official transcript(s), writing sample, and letter(s) of recommendation.
 Thus, you send these documents only once, and the CAS forwards the materials to each school to which you apply.
+We are unable to waive CAS report fees.

 Where do I send my foreign transcripts?